-Now, look at the number of views on that video: As I write this, it’s headed for 25,000 — in less than 40 hours!
+Now, look at the number of views on that video: As of 2018, it’s over 90,000; it hit 25,000 in less than 40 hours!
 What happened is pretty simple: I put it up in a Google+ Community of Sunderland people, and it went semi-viral.
 Look at the comments!
 And you should see my email!
-I may be a minor hero in Sunderland right now — should be interesting when I go to a game there!
+I may be a minor hero in Sunderland right now — should be interesting when I go to a game there.

 And I know the feeling: It was a magical moment, captured in high-def video from the perfect angle, which is really just a coincidence.
 It just happens there was a neutral (me) in the United section, with an HD camcorder, small kids in front of me (no heads in the way), their fans framed perfectly behind the goal, and more interest in capturing the Sunderland fans than anything on the field.
 So, enjoy it, everyone.
 I am so glad I got to capture, and provide this.

 BUT.
 This is Old Trafford.
 And Man United.
 And still two minutes to play.
 And, yes, they scored!
 Javier “Chicharito” Hernandez put one in during extra time (I didn’t video that), and we had penalties to figure out who’s going to Wembley.
 Amazing.